ArasLabs/PLM-ALM-with-GitLab/README.md

 2. Navigate to **Administration/Respositories** in the table of contents (TOC).

 3. Click the **create new** button
-  * Ignore the error that pops up concerning an Object variable. you will set it in the next step

 4. Enter your Project ID in the Getlabid field, save the record